McCartneyAC/edlf8360/README.md

 ```
 NOTE: The structure of this means that no specified model will be saved into the global environment, so, e.g., the `plot_margins` function can't be used after `regress`.

+My goal is to extend this to allow for clustered standard errors, but that is currently glitching me.
+I also intend to add a specification for mixed effects but that might now work.

 ### Margins Plots